 The sheath allows for successful neurotransmissions — electrical impulses that transmit along the nerve cells.
 In the brain, this allows brain cells to communicate with one another, making it possible for you to concentrate, remember, learn, and manage emotions, as well for the brain to signal locomotor functions, like rapid reactions and reflexes.

-Although the body manufactures some PS on its own, our primary sources of PS are dietary.
-This is especially important to remember with age as the body produces less of this important nutrient (more about that in a bit).
+Although the body manufactures some PS on its own, our primary sources of PS are dietary or supplemental.
+This is especially important to remember, as the body produces less of this important nutrient with age.

 The benefits of phosphatidylserine